 Burnout as a Messenger

-Burnout is your whole system registering the truth before your mind is willing to.
-It shows up as fatigue, irritability, brain fog, loss of joy, or the quiet thought, “I can’t keep doing life this way,” even if you have no idea what the alternative would be.
+Burnout is often your whole system registering a truth your mind isn’t quite ready to name.
+It can show up as fatigue, irritability, brain fog, a loss of joy, or the quiet thought, “I can’t keep doing life this way,” even if you don’t yet have a clear idea what the alternative would be.
+It isn’t dramatic most of the time.
+It’s cumulative.
+A steady signal that something about how you’re living no longer fits.

 The Inner Voice That Keeps You Adjusting

 Most high-functioning, burned-out women have an inner voice that has been guiding them for years.
-I call this voice the inner adjustment coach.
-It tells you to do more, be better, and keep everything running smoothly.
-It carries the belief that if you don’t keep adjusting yourself, you risk losing connection, approval, or stability.
+I call it the inner adjustment coach.
+It’s the voice that tells you to do a little more, be a little better, and keep everything running smoothly.
+Beneath it is the belief that if you stop adjusting yourself, you might lose connection, approval, or stability.

 What Burnout Really Is